teenjuna/prae/README.md

 assert!(matches!(Username::new("  "), Err(UsernameError)));
 ```

+Perfect!
+Now you can integrate it in your code and don't write `.map_err(...)` everywhere.

+# Drawbacks
+Although proc macros are very powerful, they aren't free.
+In this case, you have to pull up additional dependencies such as `syn` and `quote`, and expect a *slightly* slower compile times.

 # Credits
 This crate was highly inspired by the [tightness](https://github.com/PabloMansanet/tightness) crate.
 It's basically just a fork of tightness with a slightly different philosophy.
 See [this](https://github.com/PabloMansanet/tightness/issues/2) issue for details.